GeoCode: Interpretable Shape Programs: Related Work

-\textbf{Shape reconstruction.} Several works used deep learning methods to reconstruct a 3D object from a sketch. \citet{3d-sketch-deep-volumetric} and \citet{sketch-based-freeform-surface-modeling} predict voxel grid and depth with normal maps, respectively, which are then converted to meshes.
-Another approach is to produce a CAD shape to improve the structural integrity and edit capability of the reconstructed mesh.
-For example, Sketch2CAD \cite{sketch2cad} and Free2CAD \cite{free2cad} trained neural networks to parse 2D sketches into sequences of CAD commands, and ComplexGen~\cite{GuoComplexGen2022} created CAD shapes using point clouds as input.
+\textbf{Shape reconstruction and editing.} Several works used deep learning methods to reconstruct a 3D object from a sketch. \textcite{3d-sketch-deep-volumetric} and \textcite{sketch-based-freeform-surface-modeling} predict voxel grids and depth with normal maps, respectively, which are then converted to meshes.
+Other approaches use Poisson Surface Reconstruction~\cite{kazhdan2006poisson, kazhdan2013poissonrecon} to convert a predicted point cloud to a mesh \cite{lun2017SketchModeling, deepsketch2020, yue2021sketchshapegeneration}, deform a template mesh \cite{zhang2021sketch2model}, learn an implicit representation \cite{Cheng2022crossmodal}, or differentiable mesh representation~\cite{remelli2020meshsdf, guillard2021sketch2mesh}.
+In contrast, our approach directly outputs a high-quality and editable mesh.

+Another approach produces a CAD shape to improve the structural integrity and editing capabilities of the reconstructed mesh.
+Sketch2CAD \cite{sketch2cad} and Free2CAD \cite{free2cad} trained neural networks to parse 2D sketches into sequences of CAD commands and ComplexGen~\cite{GuoComplexGen2022} created CAD shapes from input point clouds.
+However, editing one CAD operation changes only a part of the shape, making the preservation of its structural integrity challenging.
+In our method, changing one parameter results in local changes that propagate to the rest of the shape, maintaining physical validity while keeping other geometric features intact.
-While \ourmethod{} also converts sketches and point clouds into 3D editable shapes, the final shapes are fundamentally different from CAD shapes.
-The final shapes are intuitively controlled by a set of human-interpretable parameters that capture the geometric attributes of different parts of the shape.
-Changing one parameter results in local changes that can propagate to the rest of the shape to maintain its physical validity.
-In contrast, CAD objects are composed of low-level operations.
-Editing one CAD operation changes only a part of the shape, which makes keeping its structural integrity very challenging.

-We also note that there is a large body of research on recovering the underlying surface mesh from a point cloud input~\cite{hoppe1992surface, kazhdan2006poisson, kazhdan2013poissonrecon, point2mesh, metzer2021orienting}.
+We note that there is a large body of research on recovering the underlying surface mesh from a point cloud input~\cite{hoppe1992surface, kazhdan2006poisson, kazhdan2013poissonrecon, point2mesh, metzer2021orienting}.
 Our goal in this paper is different.
 We aim to produce an intuitively editable mesh version of the point cloud, while surface reconstruction works focus mainly on recovering a holistic 3D shape.

-\textbf{Procedural program.} Procedural models are powerful representations of shapes, which have recently gained increasing popularity.
-Recent works tried to directly infer procedural program instructions to build a shape.
-For example, PLAD \cite{PLAD}, ShapeAssembly \cite{shapeAssembly}, and ShapeMOD \cite{shapeMOD} created instruction languages that can construct 3D shapes by defining cuboids and procedurally attaching them.

-While these methods use bounding box primitives to abstract the shape, our program builds an expressive geometry of different parts, which can also be easily modified to manipulate the geometry.
-Another fundamental difference is that we do not directly infer the program instructions.
-Instead, we first predict the geometric attributes of the input.
-Then, these attributes are used by our structurally-designed procedural program to build the output shape.